200 North 9th Street Columbia, Mo. 65201

 There are often two simultaneous grieving processes occurring when couples are separating or divorcing; the loss of the couple relationship, and the loss of the family.
 Individuals can be at two very different stages when grieving these losses and they often need help in understanding and working through these issues, as well as understanding the perspective of their counterpart.

 I have worked with children for many years and have expertise in the area of child development as well as helping children through difficult transitions.
 These areas are often critical in the planning and decision making for how children will divide their time between two households.
 It is vital for the parents to work together in coming up with a parenting plan that will best meet the needs of their children.
 This can be extremely challenging, particularly when their are several children with varying ages and developmental stages as well as personality styles.
 There is no “one size fits all” parenting plan.
 The best plan is one that is developmentally sensitive and tailored for the specific needs of each child, while taking into account the parents schedules, work, needs, etc. Particularly when dealing with very young children, parenting plans may need to be “dynamic,” in that they change over time to accommodate the child’s ever changing developmental stages.
-The best plan is also one that the parents can fully support and agree to

 No parenting plan can ever be what a parent truly wants…because we know every parent wants their child with them full time.
 We also know that children need to have healthy loving relationships with both of their parents and it is the responsibility of the parents to make the best plan possible for their children.
 This can be a very challenging task for parents, and they often benefit by talking together with an unbiased person who has at the forefront the best interest of their child.